Trade Promotion Management (TPM) Best Practices

 However, despite the fact that trade promotion spend is one of the largest line items on the P&L - ranging generally from 20-30% - getting the right ROI and ensuring profitable outcomes requires significant budget management and time investing in planning.

-Revenue growth management teams must tract the right metrics, or promotions may end up performing sub-optimally.
 This article will provide a framework approach to trade management and running campaigns, with helpful tips to keep in mind for current and future promotions for integrated business planning and optimizing trade spend.

 Pre-Promotion Planning